camspiers/silverstripe-twig/README.md

 </html>
 ```

-Twig is very flexible and is highly engineered towards template reuse.

 ###Configuration

 SilverStripe Twig uses a dependency injection container (an extension of `Pimple`) to allow configuration and DI for all objects used.